emqx/emqx-docs/en_US/bridge/bridge-rpc.md

 ::: tip

-After EMQ X version 3.1, a powerful rule engine is introduced to replace plug-ins.
+After EMQX version 3.1, a powerful rule engine is introduced to replace plug-ins.
 It is recommended that you use it.
-See [Bridge data to EMQ X](../rule/bridge_emqx.md) to setup EMQ X bridges in rule engine.
+See [Bridge data to EMQX](../rule/bridge_emqx.md) to setup EMQX bridges in rule engine.

 :::

-EMQ X bridges and forwards MQTT messages to remote EMQ X:
+EMQX bridges and forwards MQTT messages to remote EMQX:

 ![image](./assets/bridge_rpc.png)